logo

 Tuesday, May 13, 2025 at 12:57 PM

 Padel is one of the fastest-growing sports in the world, and its popularity is surging across the United States.
-But many newcomers are still asking, what is padel?
-In this comprehensive guide, we’ll break down everything you need to know about padel—from how it’s played, to its rules, equipment, benefits, and how to get started.
+But many newcomers are still asking: what is padel?
+In this comprehensive guide, we'll break down everything you need to know — from how it's played, to its rules, equipment, benefits, and how to get started.
+Whether you're curious about the basics or looking to join a community of passionate padel players, this guide is for you.

 Padel is a racket sport that blends the core elements of tennis and squash.
 It's played primarily in doubles on an enclosed court smaller than a tennis court, surrounded by glass or mesh walls that can be used in gameplay.

 Players use solid paddles (with no strings) and a low-compression ball similar to tennis.
 The combination of accessible rules, strategic depth, and the use of walls makes the sport both engaging and fun for players of all levels.
+For a deeper dive, check out Padel on Wikipedia.

-Brief History of Padel
+Brief history of padel

 Padel was invented in Mexico in the 1960s and quickly spread to Spain and Latin America, especially Argentina.
 Over the past decade, it has become one of the most played sports in Spain.
-Today, the sport is expanding rapidly across Europe and into the U.S., thanks to its social appeal and easy learning curve.

-• The serve must be underhand and bounce once before hitting.
+• The serve must be underhand and bounce once before hitting

-• The ball can hit the glass after bouncing.
+• The ball can hit the glass after bouncing

-• Players can use walls strategically for returns and defense.
+• Players can use walls strategically for returns and defense

-• Points are lost when the ball bounces twice or hits the net or fencing.
+• Points are lost when the ball bounces twice or hits the net or fencing

 The pace is fast and encourages long rallies, making padel ideal for both beginners and competitive athletes.

-Padel Equipment
+Padel equipment

 To start playing, you need minimal gear: